zehraemul/library_automation_app/README.md

  library automation application written in c language
  <div>

 The library automation system was the final project of the structural programming.
-Unfortunately, there are some processes in the project that I cannot complete.
 </div>